-Depending on market conditions and investors' appetite for government-guaranteed bonds (GGBs), Dexia group's access to the market could nevertheless prove more difficult than expected, which would compel it to rely on alternative measures, including resorting to the emergency liquidity assistance from the central banks (National Bank of Belgium and Banque de France), resulting in higher funding costs.
-The most recent update of the business plan reflects surplus liquidity over the life of the plan, without recourse to the emergency liquidity assistance^Z. The state-guaranteed debt issued by Dexia group qualifies as a level 1 asset in the calculation of the liquidity coverage ratio, which supports financial institutions' appetite for GGBs and helps keep the average cost of state-guaranteed debt low.
+Depending on market conditions and investors' appetite for government-guaranteed bonds (GGBs), there remains a risk that Dexia's access to the market nevertheless prove more difficult than expected and result in higher funding costs.
+In worst cases, this could compel it to rely on alternative measures, including resorting to the emergency liquidity assistance from the central banks (National Bank of Belgium and Banque de France).
+The most recent update of the business plan reflects surplus liquidity over the coming five years, without recourse to the emergency liquidity assistance6.
+The state-guaranteed debt issued by Dexia group benefits from a 0% risk-weight for RWA calculation and qualifies as a level 1 asset in the calculation of the liquidity coverage ratio, which supports financial institutions' appetite for GGBs and helps keep the average cost of state-guaranteed debt low.
 This mitigates the fact that Dexia group is still operating with relatively high funding gaps.

 Besides guaranteed debt, Dexia group is still using secured funding as a cost-effective way to finance its assets, including transactions based on assets not eligible for central bank refinancing.
-Total secured funding amounted to around €12 billion at the end of June 2021 or 19% of total funding.
+Total secured funding amounted to around €11.7 billion at the end of December 2021 or 19% of total funding.

 In line with the wind-down plan, which foresaw a progressive replacement of central bank funding by new state-guaranteed issuances, Dexia group has discontinued its recourse to ECB funding since year-end 2017.
-The termination from 31 December 2021 onwards of the access to the Eurosystem monetary operations by banks in wind-down 8 (outside recourse to emergency liquidity assistance) will therefore have no implication for Dexia group's orderly wind-down process.
-Consequently, Dexia group could not participate in the TLTRO III launched by the ECB following the coronavirus outbreak.
+The termination from 31 December 2021 onwards of the access to the Eurosystem monetary operations by banks in wind-down (outside recourse to emergency liquidity assistance) therefore did not have any implications for Dexia group's orderly wind-down process.

-As of the end of June 2021, the group's liquidity coverage ratio was 245% (versus 222% as of year-end 2020), and its liquidity reserve amounted to \in 16.6 billion, of which \in 10.7 billion were deposits with central banks (\in 18.5 billion as of the end of December 2020, of which \notin 9.9 billion were with central banks).
+As of the end of December 2021, the group's liquidity coverage ratio was 176% (versus 222% as of year-end 2020), and its liquidity reserve amounted to €13.1 billion, of which €11.1 billion were in cash (€18.5 billion as of the end of December 2020, of which €11 billion were in cash).